 Is your cat removing its waste from the litter pan?

-Whatever you do, don’t get angry at your cat for eliminating out of the litter pan.
+Whatever you do, don’t get angry at your cat for inappropriate elimination out of the litter pan.
 Don’t yell or hit, or rub their nose in it.
-Try setting out different litter pans with different litter inside and seeing which one the cat prefers.
-Again, if you see your cat straining to pee, or you see small puddles everywhere outside of the box, make a vet visit pronto!
+Try setting out different litter pans with different litter inside and see which one the cat prefers.
+Again, if you see your cat straining to pee, or you see small puddles everywhere outside of the box, visit the vet pronto!

-A good tip to make litter pan clean-up easy: I have a large 33-gallon plastic trashcan that I fill up with warm water, liquid soap and a little bit of bleach.
+A good tip to get a litter pan cleaned up easy: I have a large 33-gallon plastic trashcan that I fill up with warm water, liquid soap and a little bit of bleach.
 I dump out the old litter into a covered bucket with a plastic garbage bag inside.
 I take the empty litter pans and drop them into the cleaning solution and let them soak.
 Using rubber gloves and a toilet brush, I scrub them out, air dry them and then apply a thin coating of PAM cooking spray to the inside of the pans.
-I let that air dry, then dump new litter in and I am good to go.
+I let that air dry also, then dump new litter in and I am good to go.

 Hope this helps you figure out your litter pan woes.

 Rakib is the founder of Self Pet Care, a Resourceful blog dedicated to providing honest Pet care advice and information for pets lovers

 Do visit him at :